benshimonz/V1/README.md

 **Property tag**, ('_{pt}_') - depicted by an index wrapped in curly brackets

-A property tag serves as a placeholder for the property's value in a given assignment, and used for defining constraints on the value of other properties (e.g. _birth date_ > {1}, where {1} is defined as the _birth date_ property of another entity)
+A property tag serves as a placeholder for the property's value in a given assignment.
+Property tag can be used in constraints on the value of other properties (e.g. _birth date_ > {1}, where {1} is defined as the _birth date_ property of another entity)

 Here are some examples: